 (e) Have a temperature of not more than one hundred and twenty degrees Fahrenheit (120F) or less than forty degrees Fahrenheit (40F); and

-(f) Contain no more than seven (7) pounds of entrained water vapor per million cubic feet.
+(f) Contain no more than seven (7) pounds of entrained water vapor per million cubic feet.]

 Should the Gas delivered to either Party fail to meet the quality specifications above (or as they may be subsequently modified), either Party shall notify the other and the Party responsible for the deficiency shall make a diligent effort to correct such failure.
 The Party receiving the non-conforming Gas shall have the right to refuse to accept all or any portion of such non-conforming Gas.
 In no event shall Transporter’s refusal to accept non-conforming Gas relieve Shipper of its obligation to pay any Demand Fee payable hereunder.